 Nonfunctional & Functional Requirements Preparation

-- User Research & Mapping
+User Research & Mapping

-This is another vital stage where things can go awry if you don’t have a BA steering the project in the right direction.
+It is another vital stage where things can go awry if you don’t have a BA steering the project in the right direction.
 BA is exactly that person who ensures that a supposed user flow matches the business value that was previously approved.

 The documentation should reflect what engineers should implement that meet users’ needs.

+It is a critical role of the business analyst for any product.
 The deliverables at this stage are research, wireframes, and specifications.

 Creating Product Backlog